 sev cnt [ERROR] 3

-Select the first four lines of this query, then select Execute.
-Notice that there are no results when the job completes.
+Select the first four lines of this query, and then select Execute.
+Notice that there are no results when the job finishes.
 Using the Execute button when part of the query is selected only runs the selected statements.
 In this case, the selection didn't include the final statement that retrieves rows from the table.
 If you select just that line and use Execute, you should see the expected results.